The stickiness property for antisymmetric nonlocal minimal graphs: Introduction

-The gist of the proof of Theorem~\ref{MAIN:T} is to employ the auxiliary function constructed in~\cite[Corollary~7.2]{MR3596708}, which, by suitably scaling the picture, provides a localized barrier, whose nonlocal mean curvature has possibly a ``wrong sign'' somewhere, but this sign discrepancy is controlled by a constant times delta.
-However, since in our framework the solution will cross the horizontal axis, the previous barrier cannot be exploited as it is and needs to be modified to stay below the ``expected'' negative regions of the true solution.
+In this procedure, however, an additional difficulty arises, since in our framework the solution will cross the horizontal axis.
+For this reason, the previous barrier (which is designed to be a small upward bump) cannot be exploited as it is and needs to be modified to stay below the ``expected'' negative regions of the minimizer.

-To this end, we first need to localize a ``safe region near the boundary'' for the true solution, that is an interval of well-determined length in which one can be sure that the solution is positive.
-The detection of this safe region will be also obtained by a barrier argument, with a different barrier based on the analysis of smooth functions with small oscillations.
+To this end, we first need to identify a ``safe region near the boundary'' for the minimizer, that is an interval of well-determined length in which one can be sure that the solution is positive: once this is accomplished, it will be possible to slide from below the appropriate barrier whose positive portion occurs precisely in the above safe region.
+A graphical sketch of such a barrier will be given in Figure~\ref{21421533wqf4DIFI2}.

-The objective then becomes to slide from below an appropriate barrier whose positive portion occurs precisely in the above safe region.
-For this one has to scale and modify the barrier in~\cite[Corollary~7.2]{MR3596708} by accounting for the external data's bumps: roughly speaking, the positive bump on the left will produce an {\em advantageous term}, while the negative bump on the right and the modification needed to lower the barrier outside the safe region will produce a {\em disadvantageous term of the same order}.
-Thus, playing around with constants, one detects a natural structure assuring that the advantageous terms is greater than the sum of the initial error on the nonlocal mean curvature, the contribution of the negative bump and the error coming from the barrier modification.
+In view of these comments, to identify the safe region near the boundary and perform the proof of Theorem~\ref{MAIN:T}, we establish a result of general interest, which can be seen as a ``maximum principle for antisymmetric $s$-minimal graphs''.
+For our purposes, the safe region will correspond to the positive values of~$u$, which, thanks to this antisymmetric maximum principle, extends to the whole interval~$(-d,0)$.